What to Do Within the First Year After Moving Into Your New Home

 If you’re new to the DIY world, we’ve got you covered!
 Learn how to start a garden, repair a broken pipe, fix an appliance or even use a leaf blower.
-Tackling these basic projects will build your confidence and equip you to be a more informed and seasoned homeowner.
+Whether you’re doing something as common as painting a room or learning the more involved steps of fertilizing your lawn, tackling these types of projects will build your confidence and equip you to be a more informed and seasoned homeowner.

 More New Homeowner Tips and Information